A Devon garden filled with winter colour

-Flanking the path from the house to the orchard in Jo Hynes’ Devon garden stand two rows of willows, each sliced neatly into a flat plate at head height, from which the new orange growth flares upward, resembling a line of blazing torches lighting the way.
-What was the inspiration for this treatment?
-“I used to do a lot of basket weaving,” explains Jo, “and this was a very wet bit of garden, ideal for growing willows.
+Two rows of willows flank the path from the house to the orchard in Jo Hynes’ Devon garden, the new orange growth resembling a line of blazing torches.
+“I used to do a lot of basket weaving,” explains Jo.
+“This was a very wet bit of garden, ideal for growing willows.
 The main planting is of Salix alba var. vitellina ‘Britzensis’, which keeps its fiery colour when you weave it.”

 Jo grows some 400 different snowdrops, but is especially fond of the Greek species Galanthus ikariae.
 “It self-seeds round the garden so it always looks very natural,” says Jo – an effect harder to achieve with sterile hybrids, which must be lifted and divided every few years.
 As well as collecting, Jo has bred several new cultivars of her own, two of which, ‘Jack Hynes’ and ‘Daisy Hynes’, she named after her children.

 In a shady bed near the house snowdrops, cyclamen and other early flowerers join winter shrubs, including the fiery orange Cornus sanguinea ‘Midwinter Fire’ and the sweetly scented Daphne bholua.
 Its powerful fragrance is one of the great joys of the early spring garden.